haoxx0351/Analysis-of-ACORN-HAI/README.md

 - `vap_bsi_index`: Key variables for the index episode.
 - `df_ast` and `each_ast`: Prepared data for AST visualizations.

-For details on specific variables, refer to the [data directory](https://docs.google.com/spreadsheets/d/1jz6uLEr5W_TLF88tHTcc-DNK-3iql8Ji5GziOl9Hflg/edit?gid=510416900#gid=510416900).
+For details on specific variables, refer to the [data directory](https://docs.google.com/spreadsheets/d/1vjWEZeZuSjVBDFOE1_vwWC4YEVcdSkaDV3bWvFfXKLc/edit?gid=891995523#gid=891995523).

 **Note:** The cleaned data files are ready for use in SPSS, STATA, R, or other statistical software.

 ---

-### Baseline characteristics
+### Demographic characteristics and antibiotic resistance profiles
-To analyze baseline characteristics, run the `descriptive_analysis/table_baseline.R` script.
-The output table will be saved in the `output/table/` folder.

----

-### Data visualization

-#### Preparing data
+#### Preparing data for visualization
 To prepare the data for plotting, run the following scripts:
 - `descriptive_analysis/data_for_plot_1.R`
 - `descriptive_analysis/data_for_plot_2.R`

+#### Baseline characteristics
+To analyze baseline characteristics, run the `descriptive_analysis/table_baseline.R` script.
+The output table will be saved in the `output/table/` folder.

 #### Proportion of infection types
 Run the `descriptive_analysis/proportion_infection_types.R` script to generate proportion of infection types across countries with total index episodes.